sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 Let's have a look at how this works in particular.

 Let's say you are looking for a command, but not quite remember its exact name.
-You only now it starts with *se*...
+You only know it starts with *se*...

 ![syntax_helper](../screenshots/syntax_helper.png)